Dian L. Million

 General method of instruction

-Lecture, Large group and small group discussion, small group assignment
+Hybrid,multimedia with large group and small group discussion in classroom, small group assignment

 Enjoy reading and writing about literatures; strong respectful interest in different traditions.